fontsource/fontsource/scripts/generic/generic-packager.md

 7. You must then enter the new package folder and edit `README.md` with references to the correct subsets, weights, styles, licenses and attributions to the font you are packaging for.
 Add any specific notes too!

-8. Once ready, just copy over the new package folder over to the main packages directory.
+8. Once ready, just copy over the new package folder over to the main packages directory and update `FONTLIST.md` in the main repo.
 Create a pull request, it'll be reviewed and added to the repository!

 ## Tools